Carbohydrates for Dogs – Requirements, Pros & Cons

 Feeding your dog home-cooked meals is the best and most sure shot way of ensuring that the food in his system has no carbs at all.

 However, if cooking at home every time isn’t possible, raw foods are also an option.
-BARF – biologically appropriate raw food is a practice which promotes feeding your pets raw muscle meats and edible bones alongside fruits and veggies.
+BARF – biologically appropriate raw food is a practice that promotes feeding your pets raw muscle meats and edible bones alongside fruits and veggies.